dennisprangle/DistillingImportanceSampling/README.md

 ### General DIS files

 * `DIS.py` contains the inference algorithms.
-Using `train` performs the Distilling Importance Sampling algorithm.
+The `train` method performs the Distilling Importance Sampling algorithm.
 * The `models` directory contains code for various example models.
 These encapsulate prior + model + tempering scheme.
 There is also some general code for storing and manipulating weighted samples.
 * `utils.py` has some utility functions used in various places in the code.